Shield Private Spaces

 $ heroku keys:add Generating public/private rsa key pair. ... $ heroku run bash ... ~ $

-Shield Private Space feature keystroke logging which logs all user keystrokes typed into interactive
+Shield Private Spaces provide keystroke logging, which logs all user keystrokes typed into interactive

 heroku run sessions.
-This may be important for production access auditing when meeting certain regulatory requirements.
+This can be important for production access auditing when meeting certain regulatory requirements.

 For example, a user might run the following command: